EngineerSmith/AppleCake/README.md

   lg.pop()
-  _profileDraw.args = lg.getStats() -- Set args that we can view later in the viewer _profileDraw:stop() -- By setting it to love.graphics.getStats we can see details of the draw end
+  _profileDraw.args = lg.getStats() -- Set args that we can view later in the viewer _profileDraw:stop() -- By setting it to love.graphics.getStats we can see details of the draw appleCake.flush() -- Flush any profiling data to be saved end

 function love.keypressed(key)